Asiainfo Technologies Announces 2023 Annual Results

 - AsiaInfo Technologies Limited

-("AsiaInfo Technologies" or the "Company", which together with its subsidiaries, is referred to as the "Group"; HKEX stock code: 1675), is pleased to announce its annual results for the year ended 31 December 2023 (the "Year").
+('AsiaInfo Technologies' or the 'Company', which together with its subsidiaries, is referred to as the 'Group'; HKEX stock code: 1675), is pleased to announce its annual results for the year ended 31 December 2023 (the 'Year').
+Overall results

 In 2023, AsiaInfo Technologies achieved a steady growth in revenue to RMB7,891 million, representing a year-on-year increase of 2.0%.
 Though the BSS and digital intelligence-driven operation businesses were under pressure, benefiting from the rapid growth of the OSS and vertical industry digitisation businesses, the overall revenue remained stable.
 The Three New business recorded a faster year-on-year growth of 12.7%, with its revenue amounting to RMB2,899 million, enlarging its proportion of the total revenue to 36.7%.
 Meanwhile, the Company stepped up its efforts in cost reduction and efficiency enhancement, maintaining a stable gross profit margin of 37.7%.
 Impacted by the non-operating items such as the impairment of goodwill and intangible assets, the net profit for the Year fell by 37.9% to RMB512 million.
 However, excluding the impact of the said non-operating items, the Company's adjusted net profit for the Year was RMB851 million, and the adjusted net profit margin sustained a double-digit figure of 10.8%, maintaining a sound profitability.
 Operating cash flow was RMB582 million, representing a year-on-year increase of 5.9%.